European steel research

 Horizon Europe

-Th ongoing framework program has been named Horizon Europe and it will be running during the period 2021–2027.
+The ongoing framework program Horizon Europe runs during the period 2021–2027.